jh-evans/readthedocs/docs/source/using.rst

 The Darien Library
 ==================

+The rewrite wraps your results in Darian Libray objects and tool support generates the code to unwrap them.

-The rewrite of the above is:
+The code above becomes:

 .. code-block:: java
    :linenos: